2020 NHL Draft

 |2019-20||Salavat Ufa (KHL)||11||0||1||1||-2||2||0.09|

 Amirov excels in both areas of special teams.
 He wears multiple hats on the power play that includes net-front presence, slot presence, and controlling the possession from either the wall or behind the net.
-This versatility in conjunction with his sharp instincts and decision making combine to force opponents into bad choices, as he immediately draws their attention away from trouble spots, only for Amirov to exploit openings with a hard pass or a rifle shot from either circle.
+This versatility in conjunction with his sharp instincts and decision-making combine to force opponents into bad choices, as he immediately draws their attention away from trouble spots, only for Amirov to exploit openings with a hard pass or an massive howitzer blast from either circle.
 He has soft hands to handle tough passes, and his skate-to-stick transition is among the best you’ll see from a pre-draft teenager.
-This allows him to quickly transition into shooting position, although he can fool pressing forwards or defensemen with pump fakes or slap passes.
+This allows him to quickly transition into shooting position and fool pressing opponents with pump fakes or slap passes.

 Amirov in the KHL was utilized in the most modest of roles, which is common for pre-draft teenagers.
-This experience seems to have had a profound impact on his development, which has been proven in his dominant play upon returning to junior hockey.
-Not only has Amirov been the top all-around forward on a strong Tolpar squad, but he also is arguably one of the best forwards in the entire MHL.
-He hits hard, finishes his checks, kills penalties in an expert fashion, and seems to have gotten stronger in both his balance and ability to fend off harassing checkers with ease.
-There’s some bite to Amirov’s game and he is highly decisive when he wants to take the take away from an opponent, even if it means mashing him into the boards.
+This experience had a profound impact on his development, which was proven in his dominant play upon returning to junior hockey.
+Not only was Amirov the top all-around forward on a strong Tolpar squad, but he also was one of the best scorers in the entire MHL.
+He finishes his checks, kills penalties in an expert fashion, and is strong in both his balance and ability to fend off harassing checkers with ease.
+There’s some bite to Amirov’s game and he is highly decisive when he wants to take the puck away from an opponent, even if it means mashing him into the boards.

 #U18: Jack Hughes gets outworked by the smaller Dmitri Sheshin (Ranked No. 57), who centers it to 2020 draft prospect Rodion Amirov for the SHG..